 Michael Flynn: Former US national security adviser

-Michael Flynn's remarkable appointment as Donald Trump's national security adviser ended in controversy when he resigned over contacts he had made with Russia before Mr Trump was in office.
+Michael Flynn's short tenure as Donald Trump's national security adviser ended in controversy when he resigned over contacts he had made with Russia before Mr Trump took office.

 - What Trump team has said about Islam